-It may also be helpful to seek the support of other HIV+ women through support groups or peer counseling (Please visit our online blog for HIV+ women, A Girl Like Me).
-Social support from friends and family has been found to help HIV+ people avoid depression or cope better with it.
-Contact with others helps prevent feeling lonely and isolated.
+It may also be helpful to seek the support of other HIV+ women through support groups or peer counseling (please visit our online blog for women living with HIV, A Girl Like Me).
+Social support from friends and family has been found to help people living with HIV avoid depression or cope better with it.
+Connecting with others can help you not feel lonely and isolated.
 Friends and family can also provide emotional support, which is very important for people living with a serious illness like HIV.
 Members of a social support network can help with chores like shopping or housework and act as caregivers if you get sick.

 Meditation, massage, yoga, breathing, and relaxation exercises are all alternative therapies that may help you feel better.
 Acupuncture and acupressure therapies may help reduce stress and improve your mood.
 Mindfulness techniques may help you get back in touch with what makes life worth living and avoid going into downward mood spirals.
 Some of them have even been combined with traditional psychotherapy and shown to be very effective (e.g., mindfulness-based cognitive therapy).
 Good nutrition and physical activity are beneficial, no matter which treatments you choose.

-Talk to your health care provider about depression, especially if you are experiencing symptoms or having trouble sticking to your HIV drug regimen.
-If you are suffering from depression, ask for a referral to see a mental health care provider.
+It is important to talk to your health care provider about depression, especially if you are experiencing symptoms or having trouble sticking to your HIV drug regimen.
+If you are suffering from symptoms of depression, ask for a referral to see a mental health care provider.
 Mental health care (including psychotherapy, social support, medication, and alternative therapies) can not only improve your adherence to HIV drugs, but also improve your health and quality of life.